 Moondance Cancer Initiative (MCI) is a not-for-profit company dedicated to finding solutions to help more people in Wales survive cancer.
 They are working with the NHS to accelerate adoption of improvements to cancer services in Wales which lead to fewer deaths from cancer, with a particular focus on closing inequalities in outcomes.

-As part of their ‘Towards Zero Deaths from Bowel Cancer in Wales’ programme, Cedar has been commissioned by MCI to conduct qualitative research which aims to identify opportunities and actions for potential bowel cancer care improvement in Wales.
+As part of their ‘Towards Zero Deaths from Bowel Cancer in Wales’ programme, CEDAR has been commissioned by MCI to conduct qualitative data collection which aims to identify opportunities and actions for potential bowel cancer care improvement in Wales.

 Participant experiences and potential areas for future improvement in bowel cancer care were then explored in more depth during 23 online interviews and three online focus groups.
 Thematic analysis of qualitative data from the interviews and focus groups was conducted and summarised in a report due for publication early 2023.